 It was exhausting.
 I wanted to end the game, but didn’t know how.

 One week was about tops, then it would reset.
 We just couldn’t figure out why the same problems kept coming back.
 It felt impossible and we would wonder how long we could continue our relationship this way.

-Luckily, we persevered until Mike finally discovered psychological attachments.
+Luckily, we persevered until my husband finally discovered psychological attachments.
 We found that it was as simple as that.
 It was a ping-pong game.

-When Mike and I started dating, I lived in an apartment on the second floor.
+When my husband and I started dating, I lived in an apartment on the second floor.
 He would often come over and I would make dinner.
 Often the trash would be full and he would never offer to take it out.
 I might even mention how the trash was full, but it would never occur to him to offer to empty it.
 Instead, he would sit on the couch or watch me cook.